akishnani/Bouquet/README.md

 -   uses the saved images for a faster launch
 -   added favorites basket where user can drag and drop flowers into
 -   allowing users to only display images from favorite basket
--   displaying the image meta data by double tapping on the flower
+-   displaying the image meta data by double tapping on the flower using "flip" animation
 -   adjust image keyword search according to user’s default language setting

 Features still to be implemented: